mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 this is presented as codes but expanding the entry produces an explanation.

 129

 ###### Travellermap and the Wiki

-TRAVELLER

 From the entry for Imisaa, we find it is a desert world whose atmosphere is too thin to breathe, with abundant resources and a population of around 100 million.
-It is controlled by an offworld power and has a modest Tech Level, all of which suggests that Imisaa is a resource- extraction site rather than a homeworld.
+It is controlled by an offworld power and has a modest Tech Level, all of which suggests that Imisaa is a resource-extraction site rather than a homeworld.
 It will have some local industry but the emerging picture is of a mining colony.
 The starport is of high quality but may be geared more towards bulk ore transfers than general traffic.

 However, a look at the local map indicates that Imisaa is part of a large cluster of worlds, which includes its